 Secondary Muscles worked: Abdominals, Glutes & Low Back

 1. Stand with feet hips width apart, keep a slight bend in the knees.
 To help keep the shoulders open, place bar across the back of your shoulders, not on top of them.
-Other options include just keeping your hands behind your ears, elbows bent, or hold a dumbbell in front of you, close to your body at shoulder height.
+Other options include just keeping your hands behind your ears, elbows bent, or hold a dumbbell in front of you, close to your Healthy Body at shoulder height.
 Focus on sticking out your chest and back side to keep a concave arch in the spine.
 This will be your start position.